HCS Score

 Maintaining USD1's peg depends entirely on reserve operations, financial oversight, banking relationships, and centralized asset management.
 This ties the stablecoin closely to conventional financial infrastructure in a way that creates both compliance and practical risks.

 Unlike decentralized alternatives that attempt to maintain stability through algorithmic or crypto-backed mechanisms, USD1's stability is entirely dependent on a centralized organization managing traditional financial assets correctly.
-And those assets — as we've established — are connected to interest-based financial systems.
+And those assets, as we have established, are connected to interest-based financial systems.

-Centralization isn't a Sharia violation on its own.
+Centralization is not a Sharia violation on its own.
 But combined with the Riba concern, it creates a picture of a stablecoin that is deeply embedded in conventional interest-based finance at every level.

 How exactly is this stablecoin backed?
 Do the reserve assets generate interest income?
 Is the peg maintained through Sharia-compliant mechanisms?
 Does the project rely on conventional banking structures to stay stable?
 Are there genuinely halal alternatives available for what I need?

-These are the right questions — and they apply to every stablecoin, regardless of who issues it or how it's branded.
+These are the right questions and they apply to every stablecoin regardless of who issues it or how it is branded.

 USD1 is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.